lanekatris/brain/content/Blog/2023-10-09 Hosting my second brain.md

  I wonder if Astro handles images out of the box? (yes it does)

 I even looked up the Quartz Community Discord for image processing to no avail.

+**2023-10-26**
+(I will put images in ImageKit, I don't want to deal with other solutions) (There may be a cool integration to auto expose my s3 to ImageKit)

+- [ ] asdf

+I need to do the following steps:
+#### 1. ✅ Upload obsidian files to S3

+This can be done with aws sync cli or a plugin to write to s3

+#### 2. Commit files and push

+3. (Netlify automatically gets kicked off and deploys the site)

+2023-10-27

+Ok, it's too much of a pain dealing with Kestra and github actions.

+So I'll just run a copy script and upload to s3 manually and call it a day

+To Dos
+- [x] Copy files from obsidian/public folder to git ✅ 2023-10-27
+- [x] git commit && git push ✅ 2023-10-27
+- [x] script or program to make this easier ✅ 2023-10-27